FalconRider/dWave-Explore-/README.md

 Notes in the scripts as comments.

 -------
-Second twist on this VGA  model:   Sentry assigment around a Pyramid shaped camp with a set of 9 Watchtowers.
-Post minimum senties to patrol around 3 sided 9 tower perimeter.
+Second twist on this VGA  model:  Post minimum senties to patrol around 3 sided 9 watchtower perimeter.
-Assigned every second watchtower to patrol back and forth between start tower and next highest two protecting central building #5.
+Assigned every second tower to patrol back and forth between start tower and next highest two protecting central building #5.
 How many needed.
 Starting positions, and alternatives.

-Viz	        1

-        2       3

-     4      5*      6

- 7       8      9      10

- This came back with a number of alternatives on succesive runs.
+This came back with a number of alternative starts on succesive runs.
 As expected.
+See results pic.

 ---------------